wickedchicken/stip-blog/content/post/programmer-in-berlin-finances.md

 normal and good.
 It's like going to a support counter at a bank and having a customer in line politely tell me to go screw myself.
 Luckily, after a few years, the issue resolved itself.
 Thanks Valve!
-- I have a US credit card with a billing address in address in Germany.
+- I have a US credit card with a billing address in Germany.
 In many cases this is totally fine!
 However, if I book a flight with aa.com and try to use my card, I get all the way up to the address field.
 At this point, I'm dumped to americanairlines.de.
 Ok, fine, I'll just restart the process.
 Eventually, I get to payment, and the system detects